CagySloth/TicTacToeOnJavaServer/readme.txt

-1. Run GameServer in eclipse
+1. Run GameServer in eclipse/terminal

 	click GameServer.java in file explorer window in eclipse, click the run button